 More than ever before, companies are relying on independent talent for the in-demand skills and professionalism they provide.
 Independent contractors bring on-demand expertise, staffing flexibility, and better control over employment costs to enterprises.
 Today, more than 51 million Americans are choosing to work independently and competition for these workers is increasing.

-However, a candidate-driven marketplace means that competition for these workers is quickly increasing.
-Our research has found that 82% of independent professionals have some or a lot of choice in who they work with.
+Most independent professionals have a lot of choice when it comes to picking the clients they work with.
 In order to compete in today’s marketplace, businesses must structure policies, procedures, and engagement practices to meet the needs of these workers.
-Here are three ways to attract, retain, and re-engage high-quality independent professionals.
+Here are six ways to attract, retain, and re-engage high-quality independent professionals.